-Arthur Levi Rainville, M.Photog., Cr, CPP, API, has been creating stunning photographs, wrapped in intrigue, atmosphere and romanticism, for over 50 years.
-With his life’s work being lovingly displayed in museums on three continents; he has been touted as, the Poet Laurate of Photography, one of the most sensitive, artists of our time.
+Arthur Levi Rainville has been creating stunning photographs, wrapped in intrigue, atmosphere and romanticism, for over 50 years.
+With his life’s work being displayed in museums on three continents; he has been touted as, “the Poet Lauréate of Photography, one of the most sensitive, artists of our time.”

-Working out of his decorous studio in the historic waterfront district of New Bedford, Massachusetts, he is widely known for his muted, granular color work.
-Refinements of this life passion lead to his lyrical, quixotic Mansuesco style of today.
+He is widely known for his muted, granular color work.
+Refinements of this life’s passion led to his lyrical, quixotic Mansuesco style.
 Defying a definable formula, Mansuesco, much like Impressionism, is a plurality of looks.
-An innate quality of light coupled with a compositional choreography is akin to his signature style.
-In a one-man show at the French Cultural Center, his work was astutely referred to as … a synthesis of observation and imagination blended with a palette of gauzy colors.
+An innate quality of light coupled with a compositional choreography is akin to his intimate signature style.